 - Ensure that all advocacy related to IP utilizes and highlights the importance of innovation.

-- Engage the network of AmChams as the U.S. Chamber prepares its Special 301 report submission.
+- Engage the network of AmChams to address some of the issues raised by USTR’s Special 301 Report.

-- Work with the AmChams to build country-specific innovation fact sheets to help empower finance and trade ministers.
+- Work on creating a seminar that could provide AmChams the capability to self-assess their country and thus add the country to the U.S. Chamber’s International IP Index, which would allow AACCLA to build country-specific innovation fact sheets to help empower finance and trade ministers.

 Contributions of U.S. Business